-Methodology of the specific aims.
+Methodology of the aims.

-Specific Aim 1.
-Define the epigenetic and transcriptional changes of lung macrophage and PBMC populations associated with inflamm-aging in mice and humans.
+Aim 1.
+Determine the function and genomic changes of lung macrophage and PBMC populations associated with inflamm-aging.
 Inflamm-aging results in changes in gene expression and epigenetics which skew the response of inflammatory cells from maintenance seen in the young to more inflammatory and inflammation prone activation in the elderly6,7.
 In circulating monocytes and lung macrophages, TLR receptors and inflammasome members are upregulated while phagocytic capacity and the ability to resolve inflammation and repair damage is impaired6,7,25.
 Along with changes in gene expression, there is a change in the circulating monocyte population with an increase in monocyte populations which are typically associated with inflammation (CD16+ in human, Ly6C+ in mice)26,27.
 Changes in circulating monocyte population are likely a result in changes in hematopoiesis and may suggest a change in the hematapoietic environment that is driving differentiation, a process called trained immunity 26.
 In the lung, AMs are reduced in aged mice, resulting in longer neutrophil retention and increased tissue damage28,29.
-Overall, these data suggest that monocytes/macrophages may participate in inflamm-aging through both a shift in cell populations and myeloid trained immunity.
+Overall, these data suggest that monocytes/macrophages may participate in inflamm-aging through both a shift in cell populations and macrophage/monocyte trained immunity.

 To define inflamm-aging, we will sort macrophage populations of the lung and monocyte populations in the blood from C57Bl/6 (fibrosis susceptible) and Balb/c (fibrosis resistant) mice at four age groups: adolescent (8 weeks), adult (6 months) and two populations of elderly (1 and 1.5 years and humans at three age groups: healthy young (24-36 y), healthy middle age (44-55 y) and non-frail old (67-83 y).
 We will then define and contrast the genomic landscapes of these age groups.
-This will include defining the active and poised transcriptome via RNA-seq and genome run-on (GRO)-seq and test the epigenetic profiles of these mice by defining the active and poised promoters and enhancers via overlap of H3K4me2 (a mark of enhancers and promoters) and ATAC-seq (a mark of open chromatin) signals and relating these to GRO-seq signal for eRNA or mRNA.
+This will include defining the active and poised transcriptome via RNA-seq and genome run-on (GRO)-seq.
+We will also define the epigenetic profiles of these human and mice samples through the active and poised promoters and enhancers via overlap of H3K4me2 (a mark of enhancers and promoters) and ATAC-seq (a mark of open chromatin) signals and relating these to GRO-seq signal for eRNA or mRNA.
 With this, we will define the signatures in alveolar macrophage and peripheral monocyte populations which contribute to inflamm-aging.
-Further, we will perform scRNA-seq on the hematopoietic compartment to identify the cell populations which are modified by trained immunity.
-We will also perform ELISA on BAL for a panel of cytokines to define changes in inflammation.
+Further, we will perform scRNA-seq on the hematopoietic compartment and lung of mice and BAL of 2 patient samples per group to identify the cell populations which change during aging.
+In both mouse and humans, we will also perform ELISA on BAL for a panel of cytokines to define changes in inflammation.
 We will, then, perform machine learning using an attention neural network based on PyTorch to correlate changes in RNA and epigenetic signatures, which are a result of increased basal cytokine activation, with aging.

-The immediate term goals of this work are to define signatures of inflamm-aging, to define the myeloid populations which contribute to inflamm-aging and to epigenetically define changes in the macrophage population of the lung in mice and humans.
+The immediate term goals of this work are to define signatures of inflamm-aging, to define the macrophage populations which contribute to inflamm-aging and to epigenetically define changes in the macrophage population of the lung in mice and humans.
 We will also describe similarities and differences between and within populations which may define species specific differences for interpreting animal models and genetic variation which drives responses.
-The longer term goals are to define the trained immunity which modifies the myeloid cells to drive an altered homeostasis in the aging lung.
+The longer term goals are to define the signaling environment which modifies the lung macrophages population to drive an altered homeostasis in the aging lung.